JuanValenciaSaravia/House-Sale-Price-Prediction/README.md

 	Results
 	[1] "RMSE: 196088.024"

-# Stepwise Regression using Backward elimination Method
+# Stepwise Regression using backward elimination method

 I used this method to see which will be the variables with higher explanatory power .The number of variables was reduced to 46.Those explanatory variables have more influence in the prediction of SalePrice